tomortonbew-personal/interview-coach-skill/references/commands/present.md

 - Common Q&A patterns: "Tell me more about X" (positive — genuine interest), "What about Y?" (they think you missed something important), "How did you decide Z?" (testing your process, not your conclusion), "What would you do differently?" (testing self-awareness and growth mindset), "What if [constraint changed]?" (testing adaptability of thinking).
 - Best Q&A answers: concise (30-60 seconds), acknowledge the question, answer directly, then bridge to evidence.
 Long Q&A answers signal lack of clarity.
 - "I don't know, but here's how I'd find out" is always better than a fabricated answer.
+- **Q&A is where presence holds or collapses**: Executive presence coach Tristan de Montebello (Ultraspeaking, via Lenny's Podcast) identifies the shift from prepared content to spontaneous response as the critical moment.
+The candidate who was composed and articulate during their slides but becomes scattered during Q&A reveals that the confidence was performance, not process.
+Practice: answer 3 unexpected questions while maintaining the same energy, pace, and eye contact as the prepared remarks.
+This builds the "staying in character" muscle that separates strong presenters from good slide-makers.

 **Time Allocation Guidelines**:
 - Context/setup: 10-15% of presentation time